Ordisoftware/Hebrew-Calendar/README.md

 - Add Ctrl + Home/End/Left/Right shortchut to navigate between months having celebrations.
 - Improve month view to show long-week celebration intermediate days.
 - Improve navigation form to show long-week celebration intermediate days.
+- Improve navigation form to show real lunar day date according to the times for sun or moon omer.
+- Improve reminder box to show real lunar day date according to the times for sun ormoon omer.
 - Improve celebrations and new moons boards to allow the use of english columns title and exports.
 - Improve celebrations board export file name to indicate moon or sun omer and set or rise.
 - Improve Tray Icon mouse move management.